openstack/monasca-api/docs/monasca-api-spec.md

 Alarm 1 - Metrics: cpu.idle_perc{service=monitoring,hostname=mini-mon}
 ```

-Now, when the metric cpu.idle_perc{service=monitoring,hostname=devstack} is received, the two Alarm Definitions define different behaviors.
+Now, when a measurement for the metric cpu.idle_perc{service=monitoring,hostname=devstack} is received, the two Alarm Definitions define different behaviors.
 Since the value for the hostname dimension is different from the value for the existing Alarm from Alarm Definition 2, and Alarm Definition 2 has specified a match_by parameter on `hostname`, a new Alarm will be created.
 Alarm Definition 1 does not have a value for match_by, so this metric is added to the existing Alarm.
 This gives us the following set of Alarm Definitions and Alarms:

 Alarm Definition 1:
 ```